 Carbon Monoxide (CO), Gaseous and particulate Fluoride

-Hydrogen Sulphide (H2S), Total Reduced Sulphur, Halides and Halogens (PAH, Dioxins, SVOC and Co - Planar PCB's are sub-contracted)
+Hydrogen Sulphide (H2S), Total Reduced Sulphur, Halides and Halogens (Dioxins, SVOC and Co - Planar PCB's are sub-contracted)

 Nitrogen oxides (NOx)